jvking/bp-lda/README.md

 For Windows users, simply open a command prompt window and run "SupLDA_UnfoldBP.exe" or "UnsupLDA_UnfoldBP.exe"

 For Linux/Mac users, you need to install mono (http://www.mono-project.com/).
-Then, open a terminal and run "mono SupLDA_UnfoldBP.exe" or "mono UnsupLDA_UnfoldBP.exe"
+Then, open a terminal and run "mono BP_sLDA.exe" or "mono BP_LDA.exe"

 ### Regression demo using Amazon Movie Review data set, 1% data, vocabulary size 5000
 #### Data